icevelez/core.js/README.md

 I'm not God, I make mistakes, I have not benchmarked this code in any way so it may have poor performance or memory leak somewhere that I am not aware of.

-I have tested this to the best of my ability but if you find any bugs or issues, kindly report it please, and if you have a fix/patch, feel free to create a pull request for me to look in to
+I have tested this to the best of my ability but if you find any bugs or issues, kindly email me about it and if you have a fix/patch, feel free to include that in your email.

 ---